isabella232/experience-manager-guides-learn.en/help/tutorials/cs-install-guide/conf-data-source-connector.md

 AEM Guides provides out-of-the-box connectors for JIRA and SQL (MySQL, PostgreSQL, SQL Server, SQLite) databases.
 You can also add other connectors by extending the default interfaces.

+The following configuration helps you to easily add the various data sources.
+Once added, you can view the data sources in the Web Editor.

 Perform the following steps to configure a data source connector and then use it from the Web Editor:

 ## Configure a connector